Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 GABBA grew out of the spirit that Les Brers cultivated—connection, curiosity, and reverence for a band that, at the time, wasn’t even sure it had a future.
 Kirk’s devotion to preserving the sound and the story gave fans a new way to belong to something deeper than a greatest hits list.

-He helped create a community long before social media or reunion tours made it easy.
+Kirk helped create a community long before social media or reunion tours made it easy.
 Back then, you had to dig through clippings, type up real letters, meet up in parking lots, and remember who played the second solo at Watkins Glen.
 And Kirk remembered.
 He had the tapes.

 Thanks to Kirk’s foresight and relentless work, Les Brers became the connective tissue between the band and its most loyal fans.
 You could even say it laid the groundwork for Hittin’ the Note, the beloved fan magazine Kirk and Kirsten began publishing while living in The Big House—a kind of living scrapbook of ABB history in real time… and running for 24 years.

 Ron Currens, the ABB super-fan, researcher, and early backer, believed in Kirk’s work and went on to play a major role in shaping Hittin’ the Note.
-Like Kirk, Ron was more than a fan who simply wrote for Hittin’ the Note and edited it at times—he was a documentarian in his own right, ensuring the band’s story was preserved with care, curiosity, and depth.
+Like Kirk, Ron was more than a fan who simply wrote for the magazine and edited it at times—he was a documentarian in his own right, ensuring the band’s story was preserved with care, curiosity, and depth.
 Together, Kirk and Ron helped create a grassroots archive long before the Big House Museum or official retrospectives existed.

 With all his writing, photography, and publishing, Kirk became much more than just a chronicler of Southern Rock—he became a co-architect of its legacy.